jayprachaya/prachaya/index.md

-# Hello
+# Hi there!
-> I am a data scientist passionate about leveraging artificial intelligence to enhance decision-making in finance and investments.
-My area of expertise lies in deep learning, particularly in analyzing data and image processing such as yolov8 and Vision Transformer (ViT).
-Currently, I'm interested in financial portfolio optimization to improve investments and learning how to apply data analytics to finance.
-I constantly update myself with the latest developments in the AI field.
+> I'm extremely passionate about using artificial intelligence to enhance decision-making.
+Throughout my career, I've gained experience in the data field, with a particular focus on data analytics and data engineering.
+Currently, I'm a learner and I'm keeping myself updated with the latest developments in the field of AI.

 ### Personal Details
 * Mobile: (+66) 94-659-3030